nqminds/edgesec/README.md

 cmake -B build/ -S . -DLIB_MAKEFLAGS="--jobs=$(nproc)"
 ```

-To build, you can then run
+To build, you can then run:
 ```bash
 make
 ```
-or to built on multiple core run
+or to built on multiple core run:

 ```bash
 cmake --build build/ -j4
 ```
 `-j4` means 4 jobs/threads, replace `4` with the amount of cores you want to use, equivalent to `make -j4`.

 After succesful compilation the binary will be located in ```./build/src``` folder.